secretstartups/handbook/content/handbook/marketing/developer-relations/developer-evangelism/workflow.md

 ## Roadmap view

-The Developer Evangelism uses the [Roadmap in the Developer Relations Group](https://go.gitlab.com/community-relations-team-roadmap) to track our work.
+The Developer Advocate team uses the [Roadmap in the Developer Relations Group](https://go.gitlab.com/community-relations-team-roadmap) to track our work.
 Epics for our team are tracked within this group using the `dev-evangelism` label.

 ### Epics